10 Customer Engagement Metrics Every SaaS Should Track To Measure Engagement

 Conclusion

-That’s where your success as a SaaS company lies.
+Anyone can acquire users, but retaining them it’s a different story.
 This is why customer engagement metrics must be a close watch for every SaaS product team.
 Knowing how many users are not engaged and why will save you from both losses and eventual failure.

 Want to build engaging product experiences code-free?
 Book a demo call with our team and get started!